u93132/ShinyHunterUSUM/Serebii/Readme.txt

 (3) Run "Serebii.py"
 (4) When the hunter is running, the physical buttons are disabled.
 (5) If you want to terminate the process, close the Python process and run the "ReturnControl.py".
 Then the physical buttons are back again.
 (6) Check the time measured between "appear" and "go".
-The "chat" variable should be around 800ms to 1000ms more than that.
 (7) For debugging, uncomment line 184 of "Serebii.py"